DesignSafe-CI/api-user-guide/docs/singularity_gpu_01.md

 You can learn about all choices at the [TACC Systems Overview](https://www.tacc.utexas.edu/systems/overview).
 Detailed specifications can be found in the *User Guide* of each system.

-If you have an application already configured on a non-tacc system, you can register that system to the SD2E agave tenant.
+If you have an application already configured on a non-tacc system, you can register that system to the Designsafe agave tenant.

 - [System Registration Guide](https://sd2e.github.io/api-user-guide/docs/create_systems.html)